 ![]() |

 Babalon - The Scarlet WomanOrigin of the nameThe word or name Babalon could have derived from various sources, two examples of which follow.
 Firstly, there is the obvious resemblance to Babylon, a major city in Mesopotamia, part of the Sumerian culture.
 The Sumerian deity Ishtar bears a strong resemblance to Crowley’s Babalon.
 Mesopotamia is a Greek word meaning 'between the rivers', these rivers being the Tigris and Euphrates which flow through modern Iraq.
 The Euphrates also flows through much of Syria.
 The city of Babylon is referred to in several places in the Bible, usually as an image of a once-glorious paradise that has fallen into ruin, a warning against the evils of decadence.
 In The Revelation of St. John the Divine, Ch 18, vv 1-5 we find:“And after these things I saw another angel come down from heaven, having great power; and the earth was lightened with his glory.
 And he cried mightily with a strong voice, saying, Babylon the great is fallen, is fallen, and is become the habitation of devils, and the hold of every foul spirit, and a cage of every unclean and hateful bird.
 For all nations have drunk of the wine of the wrath of her fornication, and the kings of the earth have committed fornication with her, and the merchants of the earth are waxed rich through the abundance of her delicacies.
 And I heard another voice from heaven, saying, Come out of her, my people, that ye be not partakers of her sins, and that ye receive not of her plagues.
 For her sins have reached unto heaven, and God hath remembered her iniquities.”
 Secondly, the word may have derived from the Enochian word BABALOND, which, when translated, means harlot.
 This derivation is most probable given that Crowley obtained The Vision and the Voice through scrying, having already conducted invocations using the Enochian system of magick.
 It is strongly recommended that you obtain a copy of Aleister Crowley’s Liber XXX Aerum Vel Saeculi Sub Figura CCCCXVIII (otherwise known as The Vision and the Voice).
 To download your own version, click HERE.
 He probably chose the spelling of Babalon for its Kabbalistic significance.
 By replacing the letter 'y' with 'a', the word 'AL' appears in the centre.
 The whole then naturally breaks into Bab-al-on.
 Bab is Arabic for a door, or gate, al is the Key of Liber Legis, and is also a Kabbalistic title of God, meaning The One in Hebrew, and on is the name of the Egyptian city that the Greeks called Heliopolis, the City of the Pyramids.
-Using the Hebrew system of gematria, Babalon enumerates to 156, which is the number of squares on each of the elemental Enochian tablets of Dee and Kelly.
+Using the Hebrew system of Gematria, Babalon enumerates to 156, which is the number of squares on each of the elemental Enochian tablets of Dee and Kelly.
 These tablets are themselves identified with the City of the Pyramids, with each square being the base of a pyramid.
 A mathematical formula containing seven sevens was devised by Crowley to represent the number 156: ![]()

-In her most abstract form, The Scarlet Woman represents the female sexual impulse and the liberated woman, although she can also be identified with Mother Earth, in her most fertile sense.
+Who or What is Babalon?Babalon, possibly better known as The Scarlet Woman, in addition to The Great Mother, and the Mother of Abomination, is a goddess found in Aleister Crowley’s system/philosophy of Thelema, which originated in 1904 with his receiving of The Book of the Law, although it was not officially founded until 1920.
+See also No. 156 in Thelemic Numbers & Words above.
+Babalon is also a known holy name of Binah, corresponding with the High Priestess of the Tarot, whose title in Thelemic Tarot decks is 'Priestess of the Silver Star'.In her most abstract form, The Scarlet Woman represents the female sexual impulse and the liberated woman, although she can also be identified with Mother Earth, in her most fertile sense.
 At the same time, Crowley believed that she had an earthly aspect in the form of a spiritual office, which could be filled by earthly women, as a counterpart to his own identification of To Mega Therion (The Great Beast) whose duty it was to help manifest the energies of the Aeon of Horus.
 Her consort is Chaos, the Father of Life and the male form of the Creative Principle.
 Babalon is often described as being girded with a sword whilst riding the Beast, and is referred to as the sacred whore; her primary symbol is the Chalice or Graal.
-Principally, the god-form of Babalon seems to be derived from a scene in the Revelation of St. John the Divine, Ch 17, vv 3-6, a source of much inspiration in Crowley's cosmology from being a mere child: “So he carried me away in the spirit into the wilderness: and I saw a woman sit upon a scarlet coloured beast, full of names of blasphemy, having seven heads and ten horns.
+Principally, the god-form of Babalon seems to be derived from a scene in the Revelation of St John the Divine, Ch 17, vv 3-6, a source of much inspiration in Crowley's cosmology from being a mere child: "So he carried me away in the spirit into the wilderness: and I saw a woman sit upon a scarlet coloured beast, full of names of blasphemy, having seven heads and ten horns.
 And the woman was arrayed in purple and scarlet colour, and decked with gold and precious stones and pearls, having a golden cup in her hand full of abominations and filthiness of her fornication: And upon her forehead was a name written, MYSTERY, BABYLON THE GREAT, THE MOTHER OF HARLOTS AND ABOMINATIONS OF THE EARTH.
-And I saw the woman drunken with the blood of the saints, and with the blood of the martyrs of Jesus: and when I saw her, I wondered with great admiration.”
-In The Book of Thoth, Crowley wrote, “She rides astride the Beast; in her left hand she holds the reins, representing the passion which unites them.
-In her right she holds aloft the cup, the Holy Grail aflame with love and death.
-In this cup are mingled the elements of the sacrament of the Aeon.”
-The Cup/Chalice/Grail of Babalon
+And I saw the woman drunken with the blood of the saints, and with the blood of the martyrs of Jesus: and when I saw her, I wondered with great admiration."

 But before proceeding with this investigation, let us reconsider the nature of Babalon.
 As we have seen, she is the Lady of the City of the Pyramids, the destination of the Adept crossing the Abyss.
 She is also the Thelemic personification of Binah, the Great Mother.
 The Cup of Babalon symbolises her womb, the Universal Womb spoken of in III - OF THE CEREMONY OF THE INTROIT in The Gnostic Mass “wherein all men are begotten, and in which they shall rest.”
 The actual formula of the Cup of Babalon is revealed in the first six verses of Liber Cheth vel Vallum Abiegni Sub Figura CLVI, one of the Holy Books of Thelema (a publication in Class A):

-The blood the Adept that drains into the Cup symbolises the personality or ego that must be annihilated before he can cross the Abyss.
+The blood of the Adept that drains into the Cup symbolises the personality or ego that must be annihilated before he can cross the Abyss.
 As stated in Liber ABA (Book 4), “... the ego-idea must be ruthlessly rooted out before Understanding can be attained.”
 This blood is sometimes referred to as the blood of the saints, a saint being one who sacrifices everything, even his life, in devotion to a deity or the principle of enlightenment.
-In the 12th Aethyr of Liber 418 we read “Blessed are the saints, that their blood is mingled in the cup, and can never be separate any more.”
-To help him to accomplish this task, Liber Cheth vel Vallum Abiegni Sub Figura CLVI advises the Adept to “divest thyself of all goods,” specifically identified in the text as wealth, health and love.
+In the 12th Aethyr of Liber 418 we read “Blessed are the saints that their blood is mingled in the cup, and can never be separate anymore.”
+To help him accomplish this task, Liber Cheth vel Vallum Abiegni Sub Figura CLVI advises the Adept to “divest thyself of all goods,” specifically identified in the text as wealth, health and love.
 The Cup of Babalon is the Universal Womb, and the blood therein is the Water of Universal Life.
 When the Adept mingles his blood with the blood in the cup, he dissolves his ego in the Universal Life.
 The annihilation of the Ego must be absolute or else there will be dire consequences.
 In verses 11 and 12 of Liber Cheth vel Vallum Abiegni Sub Figura CLVI we find:

 Once all of the ego-blood has been drained from the Adept, he dies and his body is left to decay in the Sun.
 The fourth verse of Liber Cheth vel Vallum Abiegni Sub Figura CLVI describes the alchemical process of putrefaction, the spiritual or symbolic death of gross matter that must occur in order for the soul or spirit to be purified and reborn.
 The little pile of dust that remains is the essential essence of the Adept, his True self.
 It is the life which has no consciousness of ‘I’, now no longer fettered by the ego.
 The dust is gathered in a sheet with four corners, which represents the position of the Abyss between the ideal and the actual in a geometrical sense.
 For the sheet is a plane, that which is attributed to Binah in the Naples Arrangement (see Book of Thoth), yet it has four corners, and is thus a square, a symbol of Chesed and manifestation.
 This dust is carried by the “angels of the winds” and given to the guardians of the abyss, and because there is “no life therein,” the guardians allow it to pass to the City of the Pyramids in Binah.
 There the Adept is “... received and reconstructed in the Third Order, as a Babe in the womb of our Lady BABALON, under the Night of PAN, to grow up to be Himself wholly and truly as He was not previously ...
 (One star in sight - Liber ABA).”
 The Adept is reborn in the Cup of Babalon from the Water of Universal Life.
 His name, a symbol of the ego or “I” consciousness, “shall be no more,” for in Binah the Adept becomes NEMO, Latin for “no man.”
 The formula of the Cup of Babalon can be summarised as follows: The Adept drains his blood (ego) into the Cup of Babalon, mingling it with the Water of Universal Life.
 He dies and putrefies into a little pile of dust (the True Self).
 This dust is carried across the Abyss, and because there is “no life therein” (no ego), the dust is allowed to pass to Binah.
 There the Adept is reborn as NEMO in the Cup (womb) of Babalon.